History's Secret Heroes: Series 3: The Salon Albahari

 Rosa died in 1999.

-In 2000, they were both honored by the World Holocaust Remembrance Center.
+In 2000, they were both honoured by the World Holocaust Remembrance Center.

 Yad Vashem decided that there was enough evidence to make both Rosa and Zakira righteous among the nations and planted a tree in their honor in 2000.

-When Isabel Vincent traveled to Sarajevo to research this story in the summer of 2024, she found little trace of the salon Al-Bahari.
+When Isabel Vincent travelled to Sarajevo to research this story in the summer of 2024, she found little trace of the Salon Al-Bahari.

 Its former rooms are now an office for another company, and she was not allowed in.